Woodthorpe Grange Park

 The Tropical House

 Dating back to the redevelopment of the greenhouses, the heated Tropical House now holds a variety of plants and trees, including a banana tree and small fish pond.
 Easy to miss - entrance is towards the back of the Grange.
-See interior photo below
+See interior photo above

 Opening times vary and are displayed on the entrance gate.